stackhpc/skampi/docs/src/testing.rst

 This information is encapsulated as a collection of `Helm <https://helm.sh/>`_ charts, Makefiles and any other scripts, components to support its test and deployment.

-This page outlines the various categories and approaches one can employ to test various aspects of SKA MPI prototype that can be implemented in this repository.
+This page outlines the various categories of testing and approaches one can employ to test various aspects of SKA MPI prototype that can be implemented in this repository.

 Testing Infrastructure as Code
 ------------------------------